 Under the Federal Trade Commission’s Funeral Rule, funeral homes must provide you with a General Price List, or “GPL.”
 Consumer advocates have been pushing to mandate online posting, but for now, only a small percentage do so.
 Advocates also have urged the FTC to make the GPLs more consistent, clearer and easier for consumers to understand.
 To be sure you aren’t being charged anything you don’t want or need, always ask if the number you’ve been given is the complete and final price.
 The Funeral Consumer Alliance has some tips on how to read a GPL and notes red flags to be aware of.

 Families sometimes choose to pay in advance for funeral services.
 Depending on the state where you live, these plans are regulated under various names like pre-payment, pre-planning and pre-arrangement.
-At Solace Cremation, you can make some planning decisions early with advance cremation planning with no payment required.
 Consumer advocates suggest putting money aside for funeral arrangements without giving that money to a funeral home.